-On September 11, 2009, we entered into a Loan Agreement to borrow an aggregate principal amount of \$300,000 from the Wisconsin Department of Commerce, or the Department.
-The outstanding principal balance on the loan bears interest at the annual rate of 2.0%.
+On September 11, 2009, we entered into a Loan Agreement to borrow an aggregate principal amount of \$300,000 from the Wisconsin Department of Commerce ("Department").
+The outstanding principal balance on the loan bears interest at the annual rate of 2%.
 Payment of interest and principal is to be made in the following manner: (a) payment of any and all interest that accrues from the date of disbursement commences on January 1, 2010 and continues on the first day of each consecutive month thereafter through and including December 31, 2010; (b) commencing on January 1, 2011 and continuing on the first day of each consecutive month thereafter through and including November 1, 2016, we are obligated to pay equal monthly installments of \$4,426 each; followed by a final installment on December 1, 2016 which will include all remaining principal, accrued interest and other amounts owed by us to the Department under the Loan Agreement.
 We may prepay amounts outstanding under the loan in whole or in part at any time without penalty.
-The loan is secured by our assets and the proceeds from this loan will be used for our working capital requirements.
-The outstanding borrowing under the agreement at March 31, 2011 was \$288,202.
+The loan is secured by substantially all of our assets and the proceeds from this loan were used for our working capital requirements.
+The outstanding borrowing under the agreement at September 30, 2011 was \$264,430.

-On March 4, 2011, the Company sold its Series 5 Power Line Carrier product line and related business assets to Dynamic Ratings ("Dynamic Ratings").
-The sales price was \$1,000,000 in cash.
-In connection with the sale Dynamic Ratings lent \$700,000 in the form of a 6% promissory note (Promissory Note# 1) dated March 4, 2011.
+On March 4, 2011, the Company sold its Series 5 Power Line Carrier product line and related business assets to Dynamic Ratings Inc., ("Dynamic Ratings").
+The sale price was \$1,000,000 in cash.
+In connection with the sale Dynamic Ratings lent \$700,000 in the form of a 6% promissory note (Note# 1) dated March 4, 2011.
 The Company used the proceeds received to retire substantially all of its obligations under its \$1.6 million senior convertible debenture due May 29, 2011 and to cancel the related warrants covering 11.7 million shares of the Company's common stock.
-In exchange for the early retirement of debt and cancellation of warrants, the Company provided the lender with an unsecured one-year promissory note for \$50,000 (Promissory Note# 2).